ralyodio/resume/anthony.ettinger.resume.md

 Internet Computer and a decentralized music platform.
 Recent work incorporates Vue3, Strapi, and Docker-based CI/CD pipelines to streamline deployment processes.

-Skatespot Inc. benefits from cutting-edge technological architecture designed to support its skate park social platform.
-The focus remains on developing peer-to-peer and progressive web applications tailored to users' needs.
-Passionate about integrating modern frameworks like Svelte and vanilla CSS to drive innovation in corporate travel and NFT solutions.
-Dedicated to advancing user- centric development with a collaborative, detail-oriented approach.

 ---